Open-Pectus/Open-Pectus/docs/src/Error Recovery.rst

 The consequence of no longer masking errors, is that the Engine will enter the `paused on error` state where the user can decide whether to continue or not.

 .. note::
    It is unlikely but possible that errors occur so soon after successful connection that no value is yet available as last-known-good.
-In this case, a read returns a None value is returned and the error is logged.
+In this case, a read returns a None value and the error is logged.

 Implementation